mhetacc/RuntimesConcurrencyDistribution/misc/report.md

 While, in the "serious" game development world, we can once again see two (three) languages coming on top:
 1. JavaScript (scripting)
 2. C++ (core engine)
-3. C# (beacouse of Unity)
+3. C# (because of Unity)

-It can be easly inferred that having a solid base in either of theese three languages (JS, Python, C++) will be greatly beneficial.
+It can be easily inferred that having a solid base in either of these three languages (JS, Python, C++) will be greatly beneficial.

 Finally we cannot forget that we want to implement Raft, and the official page collect a lot of implementations in various languages, whose most popular (and supported) are:
 1. C++